rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

     Program           program = Program(context, devices, binary);
     program.build(devices);

-Line 1 includes the file created by ``clocl -t``.
+Line 1 includes the file created by :command:`clocl -t`.
 Line 2 creates the ``Program::Binaries`` object from the array defined in ``kernel.dsp_h``.
 Line 4 creates the OpenCL C program from the binary and Line 5 builds the program.